-The Uber background check has been under a lot of scrutiny lately by the news media.
-I know if you want to sign up to drive with Uber, you have questions about the background check.
-Such questions might be what Uber seek in your background check, how far back do Uber background checks go, and most importantly if you stand a chance to pass?
+The Uber background check has been questioned and under a lot of scrutiny lately by the news media.
+I know if you want to sign up to drive with Uber, you have a lot of concerns about the background check.
+Such concerns and questions might be what is Uber looking for in your background check.
+You might also want to know how far back an Uber background check goes, and most importantly if you stand a chance to pass?

 Uber’s popularity has been rising progressively over the past few years.
-As the company has gained in recognition, a lot of people are applying to drive for Uber, and driver sign ups have rocketed.
+As the company has gained a lot of traction and recognition, a lot of people are applying to drive for Uber, and driver sign ups have rocketed.
 Drivers love the freedom that Uber comes with; they get to choose when and where they want to work.
 Uber let many drivers be their own boss, but policies are still in place to make sure drivers are thoroughly vetted through Uber background check and qualified to work as an Uber driver.

 If you want to drive for Uber, there are other driver requirements beside the background check that Uber will be conducted on you.

 First off, you’ll have to consent to complete a background check after submitting your online application to become an Uber driver.
 By consenting, you give Uber permission to conduct a background check on you and to check your driving record as well.
 All this happens through a company contracts by Uber called Checkr to perform the Uber background check.